dataenthusiast-io/llm-data-cleanser/readme.md

 - Number of contacts processed
 - Any errors or issues encountered
 - Processing status for each chunk
+- Web interface access logs

-Logs are written to both the console and a log file.
+Logs are written to both the console and log files in the `output` directory.

 ## Error Handling